Formulas | Formula library

 Salary increase percentage formula

 This example is for an individual salary increase recommendation formula.
-It uses a number of custom fields.
+It uses various custom fields.

-The formula starts by checking if an increase is permitted.
-If an increase is permitted because of no increase in the current year, then the recommended increase percentage calculated with multipliers in custom fields based on the team member's hire date and their location.
+The formula starts by checking if you permit an increase.
+If you do permit an increase due to no increase in the current year, you proceed with the calculation.
+You calculate the increase percentage you recommend using multipliers in custom fields based on the team member’s hire date and location.

 Copy